warren-bank/fork-Xanado/README.md

 for language learners.
 Included is a dictionary based on the Oxford 5000 most important words to learn in English.
 By playing the game against the robot, learners are exposed to new words that they can then seek the definition of.

+The server code is written in Javascript ES6 and tested using `node.js` version 12.0.0.
+It may work in earlier versions of `node.js`, but is untested.
+The client works in all the browsers I tested (Chrome, Firefox, Android, Opera.)

 ## History